 - (a) does not affect the law of evidence; - (b) does not restrict information that is otherwise available by law to a party to legal proceedings; - (c) does not affect any information that would disclose privileged communications; - (d) does not affect the power of a court or tribunal to compel a witness to testify or to compel the production of documents; - (e) does not interfere with the activities of a body with statutory responsibility for the discipline of health care providers; - (f) does not affect a court order that prohibits a person from making information public or from publishing information; - (g) is in addition to and does not replace existing procedures for access to records or information normally available to the public; and - (h) does not prohibit the transfer, storage or disposition of a record in accordance with another enactment or an Act of the Parliament of Canada.
+2014,c.31,s.5.

-Paramountcy
+6. Paramountcy

-- 6. If a provision of this Act is inconsistent or in conflict with a provision of another enactment, the provision of this Act prevails unless - (a) the other enactment; or

-(b) a regulation under this Act expressly provides that the other enactment or a provision of it prevails despite this Act.
+If a provision of this Act is inconsistent or in conflict with a provision of another enactment, the provision of this Act prevails unless expressly provides that the other enactment or a provision of it prevails despite this Act.
+2014,c.31,s.6.